 Link prediction pipelines

-This algorithm is in the beta tier.
-For more information on algorithm tiers, see Graph algorithms.
+This feature is in the beta tier.
+For more information on feature tiers, see API Tiers.

 Link prediction is a common machine learning task applied to graphs: training a model to learn, between pairs of nodes in a graph, where relationships should exist.
 More precisely, the input to the machine learning model are examples of node pairs.
 During training, the node pairs are labeled as adjacent or not adjacent.